Madagascar (2005 film): Home media

-Madagascar was released on DVD and VHS on November 15, 2005, by DreamWorks Home Entertainment.
+Madagascar was released on VHS and DVD on November 15, 2005.
 The DVD included a short animated film The Madagascar Penguins in a Christmas Caper, and a music video "I Like to Move It", featuring characters from the film dancing to the song.

-A Blu-ray version of the film was released on September 23, 2008.
+In February 2006, Paramount Pictures acquired the rights to all live-action films DreamWorks had released between 1997 and 2005, following Viacom's $1.6 billion acquisition of the company's live-action film assets and television assets.
+Additionally, Paramount signed a six-year distribution agreement for past and future DreamWorks Animation films, with DreamWorks Animation having spun off into a separate company from the live-action division in 2004.
+A Blu-ray version of the film was released on September 23, 2008, by Paramount Home Entertainment to coincide with the theatrical release of Madagascar: Escape 2 Africa.
+On August 16, 2010, Paramount Home Entertainment released a 10 film box set titled the "DreamWorks Animation Ultimate Box Set", which included Madagascar, Madagascar: Escape 2 Africa and 8 other DreamWorks Animation films.

+On December 31, 2012, DreamWorks Animation's distribution agreement with Paramount officially ended, and in July 2014, DreamWorks Animation announced they had reacquired the distribution rights to all of their films from Paramount, transferring these rights to their new distribution partner 20th Century Fox.
+On April 28, 2016, DreamWorks Animation was purchased by NBCUniversal for $3.8 billion.
+On May 27, 2025, Universal Pictures Home Entertainment announced that the film will be released on Ultra HD Blu-ray on July 22, 2025, in commemoration of the film's 20th anniversary.

+Book

 The Madagascar - Movie Storybook was written by Billy Frolick and illustrated by Michael Koelsch, and was published by Scholastic in 2005.
 Koelsch also illustrated the Madagascar: Escape 2 Africa - Movie Storybook in 2008.

 Reception

 Box office

 The film was a commercial success.
 On its opening weekend, the film grossed $47,224,594 with a $11,431 average from 4,131 theaters making it the number 3 movie of that weekend behind Star Wars: Episode III – Revenge of the Sith and The Longest Yard.
 However, the film managed to claim the top position in the U.S. box office the following week with a gross of $28,110,235.
 In the United States, the film eventually grossed $193,595,521, and in foreign areas grossed $362,964,045 with a summative worldwide gross of $556,559,566.